brean/webrtc_bridge/README.md

 # webrtc-bridge
-ROS 2 camera streaming

-## What is this?
 This is an example implementation of a ROS 2 camera streaming node using
-- [OpenCV 2](https://opencv.org/) to get image data as stream
+- [OpenCV 2](https://opencv.org/) to get image data as stream or from a webcam of a browser or rosnode
-- Forward the data using [aiortc](https://github.com/aiortc/aiortc) to send via WebRTC
+- Provide the data using [aiortc](https://github.com/aiortc/aiortc) as WebRTC video stream.
+- The clients exchange their information either via WebSocket or ROS.
-- Receive the data and forward it as [ROS](https://ros.org) node
+- Receive the data and forward it as [ROS](https://ros.org) node, or directly to the browser.

 ## Communication Overview
 Here are some examples how you could use this bridge to send, receive and process image data

-### Example #1: Direct WebRTC connection
+### Example #1: Direct WebRTC connection (no ROS needed)
-You use this system completely without only using ROS to control the robot:
+You use this system completely with WebSockets only using ROS to control the robot:
 ```mermaid
 sequenceDiagram
     participant b as Browser